api-platform/docs/client-generator/react-native.md

 $ npx @api-platform/client-generator https://demo.api-platform.com . -g react-native --resource book
 ```

-Replace the URL by the entrypoint of your Hydra-enabled API.
+Replace the URL with the entrypoint of your Hydra-enabled API.
 Omit the resource flag to generate files for all resource types exposed by the API.

 Create a `Router.js` file to import all routes: